Why Rearward Facing Child Car Seats Are Safer

 Why facing backwards is better

-In an accident, a rear-facing car seat reduces impact on a baby’s vulnerable head and neck.
+In an accident, a rear-facing baby car seat reduces impact on a baby’s vulnerable head and neck.
 That’s why it’s safer to keep using a rear facing seat – even when your child outgrows his baby car seat.

 Astronauts and rear facing car seats: what’s the connection?